IBM/telco-network-cloud-drivers/content/user-guides/resource-engineering/resource-packages/brent/basic-resource/add-lifecycle.md

 A resource package does not need to implement all lifecycle scripts, only those defined in the resource descriptor.

 In addition to the standard lifecycle scripts, specific operations may also be added.
-Operations are bespoke transitions that are invoked by the Resource manager when Telco Network Cloud Orchestration (TNCO) is establishing relationships between two resources.
+Operations are bespoke transitions that are invoked by the Resource manager when Telco Network Cloud Orchestration (TNC-O) is establishing relationships between two resources.
 These allow for action to take place between the resources to enable a Network Service to work.
 Operations and their definitions are part of the public interface of a resource.

 Create an operation by adding the operation script in the 'Lifecycle/ansible/scripts' folder where the name of the operation is the name of the script.
 For example, the "deleteNetworkInterface" script should be located in the file 'Lifecycle/ansible/scripts/deleteNetworkInterface.yml' or 'Lifecycle/ansible/scripts/deleteNetworkInterface.yaml' (note, case is important).